kfriede/Aquarium/README.md

 - (Recommended) Set "Quick Power", located in "Intial Setup" menu to ON.

 ## Setting up nodes.json
 Aquarium is dependent on a JSON formatted file which contains information of the TV's (nodes) of which to send commands to.
 An example of the format required is located in `nodes.json`.
+This file format is plaintext and can be modified using a standard text editor, however it is recommended to use a [specialized editor](http://www.jsoneditoronline.org/).

 Aquarium will look for a `nodes.json` file in the directory adjacent to the `.jar` and automatically load it in.
 If this file is not found, you can load an appropriate file manually through the File menu.